 1/2 cup canola oil

 1/3 cup water

 9” x 5” loaf pan, greased and floured

 1. Set oven to 350 degrees.
 In small bowl, combine flour, chai spice, salt, and baking soda.
 Set aside.

-2. Place remaining ingredients in large mixing bowl and beat together with electric mixer on medium-low speed until blended.
+2. Place remaining ingredients in large bowl and beat together with mixer on medium-low speed until just blended.